-As per Section 135 of the Companies Act, 2013, a group, meeting the applicability threshold, needs to spend at least 2% of its average net profit for the immediately preceding three financial years on corporate social responsibility (CSR) activities.
+As per Section 135 of the Companies Act, 2013, a company, meeting the applicability threshold, needs to spend at least 2% of its average net profit for the immediately preceding three financial years on corporate social responsibility (CSR) activities.
 The areas for CSR activities are defined in schedule VII of the Companies Act which inter- alia includes contribution to the Prime Minister National Relief Fund, PM Cares Fund or any other fund set up by the Central Government for socio economic development and relief and welfare of the scheduled castes, the scheduled tribes, other backward classes, minorities and women.
-A CSR committee has been formed by the group as per the Act.
+A CSR committee has been formed by the groupas per the Act.
 The funds were primarily utilized through the year on these activities which are specified in Schedule VII of the Companies Act, 2013.

-Pai ticulars As at 31 March, 2023 (Rs. in Lakhs) As at 31 March, 2022 (Rs. in Lakhs) i) Amount required to be spent by the group during the year 10 17 ii) Amount of expenditure incurred 10 17 iii) Shortfall at the end of the year Nil Nil iv) Total of previous years shortfall Nil Nil v) Reason for shortfall N.A N.A vi) Nature of CSR Activities Contributions to Prime Minister's National Relief Fund
+Pai ticulars As at 31 March, 2024 (Rs. in Lakhs) As at 31 March, 2023 (Rs. in Lakhs) i) Amount required to be spent by the groupduring the year 11 10 ii) Amount of expenditure incurred 11 10 iii) Shortfall at the end of the year Nil Nil iv) Total of previous years shortfall Nil Nil V) Reason for shortfall N.A N.A vi) Nature of CSR Activities Contributions to Prime Minister's National Relief Fund